 JOIN ME ON PINTEREST FOR MORE CREATIVE RECIPES ~ I LOVE TO PIN 🙂

 Easy Homemade Strawberry Sauce

 - Rinse and slice green tops off the strawberries.
 Leave small berries whole, and halve or quarter larger ones.
-You can also chop them if you like smaller pieces, or slice them, it's up to you.
+You can also chop them if you like in smaller pieces, or slice them, it's up to you.
 Add the berries to a medium saucepan along with the sugar and lemon juice.
 Stir to combine.

-- Mix the cornstarch with a coupe of teaspoons of water until all the lumps dissovle, and add it to the pan.
+- Mix the cornstarch with a couple of teaspoons of water until all the lumps dissovle, and add it to the pan.
 Bring up to a boil over medium high heat, stirring almost constantly.
 Boil gently for about 5-7 minutes, until the sauce is thick and glossy.
-You can mash some of the strawberries if you like, or pulse with an immersion blender a few time, which is what I do.
+You can mash some of the strawberries if you like, or pulse with an immersion blender a few times, which is what I do.
 This will give your sauce added body.

 - Taste your sauce because you may need to add more lemon juice, which I did.
 The lemon adds a nice tang and also helps to enhance the strawberry flavor.